If you’re an aspiring or emerging entrepreneur, you’re not like everybody else; you think differently.

 When you’re building a startup, finding the motivation to follow through is a challenge you’ll face every day.
 You might be telling yourself right now why you can’t follow through on your ideas – it’s not a good time; I need more experience; I need a better idea; I don’t have all the answers!

 Working with a close-knit group can help you see that all problems can be solved and you have everything you need to take the next step right now.
-Graduating Master of Entrepreneurship student and co-founder of M-Time, Ting, experienced this when troubleshooting an issue for her website.
+Master of Entrepreneurship alumna and co-founder of M-Time, Ting, experienced this when troubleshooting an issue for her website.

 “Previously, I would have spent too much time trying to figure it out myself or spending hours on Google, but now I realise the most efficient way is to ask people around me.
 I have mentors, teachers, colleagues who can provide their knowledge.
 I’ve realised that I don’t need to do it alone and that it’s smoother and faster to ask for help; that comforts me”.